scaleoutsean/solidfire-windows/README.md

   - NIC registration in DNS for interfaces on iSCSI network (also Live Migration and other networks which don't need it)
   - DHCP service on iSCSI and Live Migration network(s), but if you need it, hand out MTU 9000 or such through DHCP options
   - DNS and NETBIOS registration on iSCSI and Live Migration network(s)
-- It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, use Trunk Mode on network switch ports and VLANs on VMSwitch (to segregate workloads and tenants)
+- It may be more convenient to combine 2 or 4 Mellanox NICs into 1 or 2 LACP Teams, and use Trunk Mode on network switch ports and VLANs on VMSwitch (to segregate workloads and tenants)
 - Some network and other configuration changes may require Windows to be restarted although it won't prompt you, so if some configuration changes don't take effect, either check the documentation or reboot the server to see if that helps
 - It appears light and moderate workloads don't require any tuning on iSCSI client (even Jumbo Frames, although that is reccommended and a semi-hard requirement on the SolidFire/NetApp HCI side)
 - It is practically mandatory to use Trunk Mode on 10/25 GigE because in all likelihood you'll need more than one VLAN for iSCSI, backup and other purposes.
-Mellanox SN2010 has a variant of it, Hybrid Mode
+Mellanox ONYX (SN2010, SN2100, SN2700) has a variant of it called Hybrid Mode

 ### iSCSI

 - (Optional) Increase the maximum duration of I/O timeouts and lower the frequency of accessibility checks (not sure how much it matters - likely not unless the cluster is very busy or has hundreds of volumes)
+- VMs and services that directly attach to iSCSI disks sometimes need to be set to Delayed Start to give iSCSI Initiator enough time to access SolidFire volumes.
+My experiments with creating service dependencies (on iSCSI Initiator) didn't work out, but delayed start (say, of SQL Server service) did

 ### Multipath I/O